The Ultimate Guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando

-Star Wars: Galaxy’s Edge (Photo: Matt Stroshane)
+The Millennium Falcon inside Star Wars: Galaxy’s Edge (Photo: Disney)

 Jump to a Section:

-There are two entrances to the Star Wars land, one at the back of Toy Story Land and the other past Muppet Vision 3D on Grand Avenue.
-The Toy Story Land entrance is closest to the Star Wars: Rise of the Resistance ride, while the Grand Avenue entrance puts you closer to the Galaxy’s Edge shops and restaurants.
-The Millennium Falcon: Smugglers Run ride is in the back of the Star Wars land, and no matter which entrance you choose, the reveal of turning a corner and seeing the Millennium Falcon will take your breath away (and possibly make you shed a tear if you’re the nostalgic type).
+The Millennium Falcon: Smugglers Run ride is in the back of the Star Wars land, and no matter which entrance you choose, the reveal of turning a corner and seeing the Millennium Falcon will take your breath away (Photo: Abigail Nilsson)

 Shopping at Star Wars: Galaxy’s Edge in Orlando

-You won’t find any Luke Skywalker action figures or shirts emblazoned with “Star Wars” on Batuu.
-The shops at Star Wars: Galaxy’s Edge are just as authentic as the Star Wars land itself, offering interplanetary garb, fighter pilot helmets, and fuzzy animal pets (okay, those are just stuffed animals).
+The shops at Star Wars: Galaxy’s Edge are just as authentic as the Star Wars land itself.
+Find interplanetary garb, fighter pilot helmets, and fuzzy animal pets (okay, those are just stuffed animals).
+This is where to find the droids (or anything else) you’re looking for to take back to your home planet.

 Savi’s Workshop